mdolab/pygeo/doc/update_pygeo.rst

 This tutorial reviews the process of generating a pyGeo object that is deformed using an FFD in DVGeometry.
 This functionality can be used to generate either an IGES file or Tecplot .plt file to be used after the optimization.

-The geometry used for this example is the same as the one used in the `MACH-Aero tutorial <https://mdolab-mach-aero.readthedocs-hosted.com/en/latest/machAeroTutorials/index.html>`_ and is shown below.
+The geometry used for this example is the same as the one used in the :doc:`MACH-Aero tutorial <mach-aero:index>` and is shown below.

 .. figure:: images/wing.png
     :scale: 30